 At the time of the 2017 report, no sufficient numerical groundwater model was available in the Missouri Tributary Basins to determine the 10/50 area or lag effect of current development.
-The non-glaciated area surrounding the headwaters of Bazile Creek is the only portion of the basins where the principal aquifer is both present and in hydrologic connection with the streams; therefore, the 10/50 area was delineated using the SDF methodology and an analysis of the lag effects of current and potential future development was performed on that portion of the Missouri Tributary Basins only.
+The non-glaciated area surrounding the headwaters of Bazile Creek is the only portion of the basins where the principal aquifer is both present and in hydrologic connection with the streams.
+Therefore, the 10/50 area was delineated using the SDF methodology and an analysis of the lag effects of current and potential future development was performed only on that portion of the Missouri Tributary Basins.

-The analysis of the Bazile Creek subbasin indicated a reduction in streamflow by 7 cfs in 25 years.
-The analysis of the impacts of future development on the Bazile Creek subbasin based on current development trends indicated an additional reduction in streamflow of 21 cfs in 25 years.
+The Bazile Creek subbasin analysis indicated a streamflow reduction by 7 cfs in 25 years.
+The subbasin's future development impact analysis based on current development trends indicated an additional reduction in streamflow of 21 cfs in 25 years.
 The Department reached a preliminary conclusion that no portion of the Missouri River Tributary Basins is fully appropriated under the current rule.
 The near-term availability of surface water for diversion exceeds the number of days necessary to satisfy the 65/85 rule.
-Estimates of future water supplies for junior irrigators in the Bazile Creek subbasin could not be estimated due to limited surface water administration during the past 20 years.
+For junior irrigators in the Bazile Creek subbasin, future water supplies estimates could not be projected due to limited surface water administration during the past 20 years.
 For all other subbasins, the inability to calculate the lag effects of existing and future groundwater development prohibited a determination of future water supplies for junior irrigators at that time.
-Even though the long-term water supplies were not estimated, the current number of days in which surface water was available for diversion far exceeds the number of days necessary to meet the 65/85 rule.
+Even though the long-term water supplies were not estimated, the current number of days in which surface water was available for diversion far exceeds the number of days necessary for the 65/85 rule.